ESharing/mynext/README.md

 <https://github.com/visjs>

 Special for large network topology.
+But no group like nextui.
+Cluster node like the clo

 ## onos gui2